-In 1992 I produced the cd “Master Cylinder”, debut album by Caveman Shoestore, for T/K records in Portland (see MEDIA section on this website).
-Drew Canulette, a talented sound engineer, recorded the sessions at Dogfish studio.
-After one more cd the band collaborated with Hugh Hopper, Canterbury scene legend: “The Hugest Hopper”, an outtake the Master Cylinder sessions, was dedicated to him and was later released by Fred Chalenor on the compilation “Cybere-t PDX” (Axel Records, 1994): never received a copy of it… and I’m not even sure that production credits are included.
+In 1992 I produced the CD Master Cylinder, debut album by Caveman Shoestore for T/K records in Portland (see MEDIA section on this website).
+The musicians were Fred Chalenor, Henry Franzoni & Elaine Di Falco; Drew Canulette, a talented sound engineer, recorded the sessions at Dogfish studio.
+After one more excellent CD (Flux) the band collaborated with Hugh Hopper, Canterbury scene legend (even changing the name in Caveman Hughscore): “The Hugest Hopper”, an outtake from the Master Cylinder sessions, was dedicated to him and was later included on the compilation “Cybere-t PDX” (Axel Records, 1994), now very hard to find.

 Caveman Shoestore’s debut cd was a musical triumph in my opinion mixing alternative rock with polyrhythms, the band was influenced by everything from Black Sabbath to Conlon Nancarrow, from Prog rock to grunge, but there were also great songs, and I loved that Pop feel… funnily enough if you looked at surnames of the musicians and producer, it almost was an Italian band!
 Unfortunatey I can’t forget it was a financial disaster: that’s indie life after all.

 About Master Cylinder:

 On the positive side it’s one of the best sounding CDs I have in my collection and the tracks are as fresh today as when they were released: I’m so proud of the production, especially Drew Canulette’s engineering ad mixing, with his Dogfish mobile truck he recorded Sun Ra, Nirvana, Soundgarden, Pigpen, Neil Young among others in the Portland-Seattle areas.